Faithful-Resource-Pack/Docs/pages/textures/texturing-guidelines.md

   <li id="identical-when-upscaled"><b>If a texture would end up looking identical to vanilla when upscaled (while following all the above rules), it shall not be included in Compliance.</b> Self-explanatory.
 Textures like these look exactly the same as vanilla when used in-game, and so they only bloat the pack and needlessly increase the file size.</li>
   <p class="red-text" style="text-align: center;"><b>Special rules and/or exceptions can apply to specific textures if the Texture Supervision Council approves it.</b></p>
 </ol>
-<li id="bugs-in-textures"><b>If a texture has issues noted as a bug on the Mojira website, Mojang's offical Bug tracker, then changes should be made to fix them.
-Some examples of bugs that are allowed to be fixed include, unused/misaligned pixels or textures, Jappafication errors, or parity issues.
-Fixing bugs allows for the pack to have issues in textures resolved before they are added into the base game which saves us time.
+<li id="bugs-in-textures"><b>If a texture has issues noted as a bug on the Mojira website, Mojang's offical Bug tracker, then changes should be made to fix them.</b> Some examples of bugs that are allowed to be fixed include, unused/misaligned pixels or textures, Jappafication errors, or parity issues.
+Fixing bugs allows for the pack to have issues in textures resolved before they are added into the base game which saves us time.</li>

 **Tips**